suhasmaddali/suhasmaddali/README.md

 Furthermore, I have a strong practical and theoretical experience in the development of __Large Language Models (LLMs)__ and __Generative AI__.

-Some of the notable courses I have completed include:
+Some of the notable courses I have completed and helped in gaining strong theoretical foundation include:
 * *Machine Learning Certification by [__Stanford University__](https://www.stanford.edu/)*
 * *Deep Learning Specialization by [__Andrew Ng__](https://www.andrewng.org/)*